mme-ucl/CmuMD/README.md

 This example illustrates the application of the CGD-MD method for the liquid phase separation of methanol-water mixture.
 [Madero-Castro et al., 2021](https://t.co/kRg0Jz4czS?amp=1).
 The input files are available in `Examples/Example2_methanol_water_separation_in_MFI_membrane`

+### Example 3: Concentration Driven Flux - ternary gas separation in a ZIF-8 membrane (with LAMMPS)

+This example illustrates the application of the CGD-MD method for the separation of a ternary gas mixture.
+[Namsani et al., 2021](https://dx.doi.org/10.1002/adts.201900120).
+The input files are available in `Example3_ternary_gas_separation_in_a_ZIF-8_membrane`